This unit is being phased out, no new enrolments are being taken.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-Unit census dates currently displaying for 2020 are indicative and subject to change.
-Finalised census dates for 2020 will be available from the 1st October 2021.
+Unit census dates currently displaying for 2022 are indicative and subject to change.
+Finalised census dates for 2022 will be available from the 1st October 2021.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

-Select and evaluate appropriate research methods for a given project
+- Select and evaluate appropriate research methods for a given project

-Design a significant piece of original, scholarly research in Tourism or Cultural Heritage Management
+- Design a significant piece of original, scholarly research in Tourism or Cultural Heritage Management

-Communicate research findings and their implications, through oral and written formats
+- Communicate research findings and their implications, through oral and written formats

-Please note: international students should refer to this page to get an indicative course cost.
+Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

 |Timetable||View the lecture timetable | View the full unit timetable|